Choosing the Best Sunscreen

 Can I use the sunscreen I bought last summer, or do I need to purchase a new bottle each year?
 Does it lose strength?

 Unless indicated by an expiration date, the FDA requires that all sunscreens be stable and at their original strength for at least three years.
 You can use the sunscreen that you bought last summer, but keep in mind that if you are using the appropriate amount, a bottle of sunscreen should not last very long.
-About 1 ounce of sunscreen, enough to fill a shot glass, is considered to be the amount needed to cover the exposed areas of the body properly.
+About one ounce of sunscreen is considered to be the amount needed to properly cover the exposed areas of the body.

 What is an SPF?

 SPF stands for sun protection factor.
 Sunscreens are rated or classified by the strength of their SPF.
 The SPF numbers on the packaging can range from as low as 2 to greater than 50.
 These numbers refer to the product’s ability to deflect the sun’s burning rays (UVB).